Chronological List of Schools and Other Organizations That Have Dropped Native American Mascots, 1969 - present

 © 2007 Jay Rosenstein

-1971 Mankato State College (Minn) drops Indian caricature mascot.
+1971 – Mankato State College (MN) drops Indian caricature mascot.

 1973 -- Eastern Washington University changes from Savages to the Eagles.

-1991, Feb.
-Eastern Michigan University changes from Hurons to Eagles on recommendation of a state civil rights commission.
+1991, Feb. – Eastern Michigan University changes from Hurons to Eagles on recommendation of a state civil rights commission.
 (In 2012, the university president put Hurons logo back on band uniforms, but they were removed again in 2015 by the new interim president due to protests from Native Americans.)

 1992 -- Simpson College (IA) changes from Redmen to Storm.